-CIBC to cut ties with President’s Choice, unveils branchless banking brand
+CIBC to cut ties with President’s Choice, unveils own digital bank

 The divorce also comes at a cost: CIBC expects to absorb about $100-million in pretax charges and fees related to the switch to Simplii, according to a news release CIBC provided in advance to some media outlets.
 The charge will be recorded in the bank’s fiscal fourth quarter, which ends Oct.
 31.

 Mr. Boluch acknowledged CIBC has “been thinking about this for some time,” after a 19-year partnership with the President’s Choice brand.
-He said the split was “mutually agreed,” but offered few details about what led the two companies to part ways.
+Both companies said the split was mutually agreed, but offered few details about what led them to part ways.
 “20 years hence, things change,” he said.
 “And we think the time is right – we both thought the time was right – to go forward in different ways.”

+President’s Choice Financial said it will continue to focus on payments and loyalty through its MasterCard and PC Plus products, even as president and chief executive officer Barry Columb hinted at the company’s “ability to create new products.”

+“When we ask our customers what they value most, they tell us they appreciate the ability to make payments simply and put free groceries on the kitchen table.
+That remains our focus,” Mr. Columb said in a news release.

 Banking preferences are evolving rapidly with the arrival of new digital tools.
 About nine out of 10 Canadian banking customers use digital channels and more than 30 per cent now bank only online, according to research from management consulting firm Oliver Wyman.